 No stranger to world stages, Lucy studied the art of stagecraft performing operas on the stage of the Chan Centre and in historic houses in the Czech Republic throughout her schooling.
 She made her professional debut at the Melbourne Recital Hall in 2009 singing First Witch in Purcell’s Dido and Aeneas with the Royal Melbourne Philharmonic and subsequently premiered, toured and filmed the premiere of Australian composer Nicolas Buc’s Mary MacKillop Mass.

-Lucy sang for five seasons with the Vancouver Chamber Choir, where she was often featured as a soloist, most notably on the JUNO-nominated CD A Quiet Place and on the CBC broadcast performance of Bach’s Magnificat.
-Lucy feels honoured to be re-joining her choral family in the VCC as part of Jon Washburn’s farewell season.
+In Vancouver, Lucy is in demand both as a soloist and an ensemble singer.
+This autumn will mark her 6th season with the Vancouver Chamber Choir where she is often featured as a soloist, most notably on the JUNO-nominated CD A Quiet Place (2014) and on the CBC broadcast performance of Bach’s Magnificat (2013).

 Lucy is a soloist and section leader at Christ Church Cathedral, and also sings with musica intima, as well as for Early Music Vancouver, in small projects, and in larger-scale choral works with the Pacific Baroque Orchestra, under Alexander Weimann.